When is memory loss more serious than normal aging?

 When to see your doctor about memory loss

-When ongoing memory loss and forgetfulness require medical attention, your doctor may ask a simple set of questions in order to assess the severity of the impairment.
+When ongoing memory loss and forgetfulness require medical attention, your health care provider may ask a simple set of questions in order to assess the severity of the impairment.
 The questions might touch on the onset of the symptoms, the type of tasks that seem difficult, whether you’ve started any new drug, or if a recent head injury or other trauma may have occurred.

 Further blood and brain-image testing also may be required in order to give an accurate diagnosis, develop a care plan and provide support.